 - Dr Kai-Fu Lee, Chairman & CEO, Sinovation Ventures and President, Sinovation Ventures Artificial Intelligence Institute

 9:50am – 10:00am: Q&A

 Prof Yoshua Bengio, Scientific Director, Mila and Co-Founder, Element AI

 Yoshua Bengio is recognised as one of the world’s leading experts in artificial intelligence and a pioneer in deep learning notably for its neural networks rebirth.
 Professor at the Université de Montréal since 1993, he is also the founder and scientific director of Mila – Quebec Artificial Intelligence Institute, the world’s largest university-based research group in deep learning.
-In addition, he co-directs the Learning in Machines and Brains program of the Canadian Institute for Advanced Research as a Senior Fellow and acts as scientific director of IVADO.
+In addition, he is a Canada CIFAR AI Chair and co-directs CIFAR's Learning in Machines and Brains programme, and acts as scientific director of IVADO.

 In 2018, Yoshua Bengio ranked as the computer scientist with the most new citations worldwide, thanks to his many high-impact contributions.
 Then, he earned the prestigious Killam Prize.
 At the same period, he received the ACM A.M.
 Turing Award, “the Nobel Prize of Computing”, jointly with Geoffrey Hinton and Yann LeCun for conceptual and engineering breakthroughs that have made deep neural networks a critical component of computing.
 He is Fellow of both the Royal Society of London and Canada.
 Concerned about the social impact of AI, Yoshua Bengio actively contributes to the Montreal Declaration for the Responsible Development of Artificial Intelligence.